 // Define the output file name

-// Clean up resources
+// Release resources

 doc.Close();

-// Read the saved file and convert it to a Blob object
+// Read the saved HTML file and convert to a Blob object

-const modifiedFileArray = wasmModule.FS.readFile(outputFileName);
+const modifiedFileArray = window.dotnetRuntime.Module.FS.readFile(outputFileName);

-const modifiedFile = new Blob([modifiedFileArray], { type: 'text/html' });
+const modifiedFile = new Blob([modifiedFileArray], { type: "text/html" });

-// Create a URL for the Blob and initiate the download
+// Create a Blob URL and trigger download

 const url = URL.createObjectURL(modifiedFile);